 Upon release from his contract with Warner Bros., Hitchcock self-released A Star for Bram (Editions PAF!, 2000), a collection of outtakes and leftover recordings from the Jewels for Sophia (1999) sessions.
 In 2002 he released Robyn Sings, a double-disc collection of Bob Dylan songs culled from various live appearances in America and abroad during 1999-2000.
 The stripped-down Luxor followed in 2003, released in conjunction with his 50th birthday.
 In 2004, he took not only a bit role in Jonathan Demme's remake of The Manchurian Candidate, but released Spooked (Yep Roc Records) a one-off collaboration with alternative country artists Gillian Welch and David Rawlings, recorded over a period of six days in Nashville.
 A Japanese-only compilation of his work was released in 2005, while 2006 offered This Is the BBC, a collection of his BBC sessions from the '90s, as well as Olé!
 Tarantula, a new batch of surreal pop tunes recorded with members of the Minus 5.

 In 2007, Hitchcock became the subject of a documentary by director John Edginton (Robyn Hitchcock: Sex, Food, Death... and Insects) -- a behind-the-scenes look at Hitchcock's work with Nick Lowe, John Paul Jones, Peter Buck, Bill Rieflin, Gillian Welch, and other collaborators in the Venus 3 project.
 A companion live EP of the Venus 3's subsequent American tour was released at the same time.
 In late 2007, Yep Roc began reissuing all of Hitchcock's earlier work, culminating in the boxed collection I Wanna Go Backwards.
 Hitchcock delved back into the archives for 2008's Shadow Cat, a collection of unreleased material from the latter half of the '90s, and also for Luminous Groove, a box set of early Egyptians releases and rarities.
 Goodnight Oslo, his second release with the Venus 3, and the live CD/DVD set I Often Dream of Trains in New York arrived in 2009.
 The following year, Hitchcock dropped Propellor Time, a collaboration with the Smiths Johnny Marr, Nick Lowe, and John Paul Jones (as well as the Venus 3) that was three years in the making.
-An all-new solo outing, Love from London, arrived on March 4, 2013, a day after his 60th birthday. ~ Denise Sullivan & J. Scott McClintock, Rovi
+An all-new solo outing, Love from London, arrived on March 4, 2013, a day after his 60th birthday.
+The Man Upstairs, a self-described collection of "new originals, classic covers, and little-known gems" produced by legendary folk producer Joe Boyd, was released in 2014. ~ Denise Sullivan & J. Scott McClintock, Rovi